nicholasiasso/nicholasiasso.github.io/pages/bifurcation.md

 ## The Logistic Map

 The bifurcation diagram is really an illustration of a concept called **Period Doubling**.
-This is a phenomenon which occurs in nature in countless ways, including the dripping of water, flowing of fluids, electrical circuits, and population sizes.
+This is a phenomenon which occurs in nature in countless ways, including the dripping of water from a tap, flowing of fluids, electrical circuits, and population sizes.

 The basis of this fractal is a simple equation, called the logistic map, although many functions exhibit the same period doubling trait.
 We'll explore the logistic map here, as it's one of the simplest to understand.